-The interim consolidated financial statements were approved for issuance by the Company' Board of Directors on August 11, 2021
+The interim consolidated financial statements were approved for issuance by the Company' Board of Directors on November 11, 2021

-4- Basis of preparing consolidated financial statements
+3- Basis of preparing interim consolidated financial statements

-The consolidated financial statements are prepared according to the going concern assumption and the historical cost basis, except for financial assets and liabilities that are recorded at fair value and amortized cost.
-The historical cost in general depends on the fair value of the consideration that is delivered to obtain the assets.
+The interim consolidated financial statements are prepared according to the going concern assumption and the historical cost basis, except for financial assets and liabilities that are recorded at fair value and amortized cost.
+The historical cost in general depends on the fair value of the consideration received to obtain the assets.